The Inward Investment and International Taxation Review: Mexico

 The MITL applies a worldwide taxation principle for residents.
 Corporate income is taxed on an accrual basis5 regardless of where the source is found.
 Taxable income and deductions follow the MITL's special rules, so different items' treatment may vary from their financial accounting reporting treatment.

 Regarding deductions, the concepts of expenses, cost of goods sold and investments are deductible, and deductions are also provided for items such as returns, discounts and rebates, non-collectible accounts receivable, and certain losses deriving from the loss or sale of deductible property.
-Deductions of interest, social taxes and contributions to certain pension and retirement funds are specially regulated.
+Deductions of interest, social taxes, and contributions to certain pension and retirement funds are specially regulated.

-Allocation of expenses under the MITL is literally provided for only in certain cases of PEs, and is expressly barred in the case of expenses made abroad and shared with persons that are not corporate or individual regime income tax subjects in Mexico.
+Allocation of expenses under the MITL is literally provided for only in certain cases of PEs and is expressly barred in the case of expenses made abroad and shared with persons that are not corporate or individual regime income tax subjects in Mexico.
 Denying proration shared with non-residents not subject to taxation in Mexico covered by a DTA is potentially discriminatory.
-However, through a 2014 administrative rule, following a Supreme Court precedent, this expense can be deducted, although it is very inflexible and the compliance burden is relevant.
-Not only does this rule include meeting transfer pricing parameters and keeping proof of the expense made abroad on file in Mexico, but requires a multi-party agreement that establishes the exact procedure to distribute the expenses, thus not all apportionment-of-expenses agreements would immediately comply with this structure.
+However, through an administrative rule, following a Supreme Court precedent, this expense can be deducted, although it is very inflexible and the compliance burden is relevant.
+Not only does this rule include meeting transfer pricing parameters and keeping proof of the expense made abroad on file in Mexico but it requires a multi-party agreement that establishes the exact procedure to distribute the expenses, thus not all apportionment-of-expenses agreements would immediately comply with this structure.

 A distinguishing feature of the Mexican tax system is the requirement to obtain a digital internet tax receipt (CFDI) to support any deduction.
-These receipts are digitally stamped upon issuance by the tax authorities' IT platform.
+These receipts are digitally stamped upon issuance by the tax authorities' income tax platform.
 The regulations regarding the issuance and requirements for CFDIs have gradually been updated.
 Some of the most significant changes include formal requirements that must be included in the CFDI and, most recently, the issuance of a supporting tax receipt upon payment.

 The concept of deductible investments includes fixed assets, deferred costs and expenses, and certain preoperative outlays.
 These items are deductible by applying the maximum authorised annual depreciation or amortisation percentages; the taxpayer has a limited ability to apply lesser percentages from time to time.
 Special percentages have been established for the generation of clean-sourced, renewable energy as well as for certain oil and gas industry cases established in the Hydrocarbons Revenue Law.

 A peculiarity of the system is that an inflationary effect is given to the difference between cumulative qualified credits and debts by considering the tax year's inflation rate: when the credits exceed the debts, a deductible inflationary adjustment is allowed by applying the inflationary effect to such difference; when debts are the greater of the two, a taxable value is likewise determined on the difference.
-Other tax assets, such as net operating losses, favourable tax balances, retained earnings for tax purposes, among others, are also subject to inflationary effects.
+Other tax assets, such as net operating losses, favourable tax balances and retained earnings for tax purposes, among others, are also subject to inflationary effects.

 The tax is paid on an annual basis; the fiscal year is necessarily identified with the calendar year.